Appendix H — Changes in the third edition

 This section comprises a considerable revision of the ‘Macrofabric’ section of Milne et al. (1995).
 Components are more clearly separated and options for both rapid and detailed assessment are given.

-- ADD structural type after the proposal of Anderson et al. (2024) to distinguish between pedogenic, geogenic, and human-induced structural units.
+- ADD structure origin after the proposal of Anderson et al. (2024) to distinguish between pedogenic, geogenic, and human-induced structural units.
 This is optional; not recording it assumes all structures are pedogenic.

 Rationale: adding this parameter allows more effective description of C and R horizon structural characteristics, and more clearly highlights human effects on structure e.g. tillage and compaction. - ADD structural unit shape ‘angular blocky’.
 Consistent with international standards; useful for the extremely squared-off peds that can be observed in, e.g., Pumice soils.